sv8911/Chatbot_experiment/README.md

 - `ai_chatbot.py`: AI chatbot using DialoGPT for generative replies.
 - `notebook.ipynb`: My original Jupyter Notebook with all experiments.(willadd)

-Listed in requirements.txt:
+## Listed in requirements.txt:

-nltk
+-nltk
-scikit-learn
+-scikit-learn
-transformers
+-transformers
-torch
+-torch
-tqdm (optional for progress bars)
+-tqdm

-Status
+## Status
 I’m a beginner learning NLP and AI.
 This project is incomplete but growing as I add more features, intents, and polish.
 Suggestions are appreciated!

 What I’ve Learned